-In Figure 17.4, the "Create window New Drawing" is loaded by selecting the New tool on Standard Toolbar. the Select the button "Use the Template" at the top of the Create New Drawing window. list А of templates is loaded in the Select a Template list box.
+In Figure 7.4, the window "Create New Drawing" is loaded by selecting the New tool on the Standard Toolbar.
+Select the button "Use the Template" at the top of the Create New Drawing window.
+A list of templates is loaded in the Select a Template list box.
 Scroll down the list and until you see the template, Mechanical.dwt and select it.